TZer0/tzer0.github.io/warframe.md

 * Don't spend plat on something you could earn by just playing the game.
 * Don't sell non-prime frames if you get the prime variant.
 Get the helminth segment instead and subsume the frame.
 * Get a Railjack (start by purchasing the railjack cephalon from the in-game marketplace after The Second Dream).
 Railjack is great for earning credits, cracking relics while getting new ones, mastery, and getting unique weapons.
+* In the Q&A chat you can write `where <name of warframe>`, such as `where loki` to find out where a given frame is. `when baro` tells you next time the void trader will show up and where.

 ### Progressing through the game
 There are a few things to do to progress: